simioyin222/Research-Towards-MVP-Capstone-/README.md

 ## CHAPTER QUIZ
 - PASSED

-## 5:00 PM - 6:30 PM  writing code (will place portofolio code here, still working on it so give me a second as used for practice) :
+## 5:00 PM - 7: 20 PM  writing code (will place portofolio code here, still working on it so give me a second as used for practice) :

 *deleted all previous placed code that worked on formated weird in the read me but please refer to https://github.com/simioyin222/Portfolio and https://github.com/simioyin222/React-Js-Portfolio to see code so far

+Introducing writing code using CodePen(Viewed)
+Writing HTML(Viewed)
+Writing CSS(Viewed)
+Writing JavaScript(Viewed)
+Challenge: Write HTML and CSS(Viewed)
+Solution: Write HTML and CSS

-##  6:30 pm Supporting Web Development Technologies
+##  7:20 pm Supporting Web Development Technologies